 ins tiefe Gras gesprungen.

-The mother hen leads out her folk, / the stork builds and tenants his house, / the swallow feeds her young, / the speedy stag, the light deer / is joyous and comes from its height / leaping into the deep grass.
+The mother hen leads out her folk, / the stork builds and tenants his house, / the swallow feeds her young, / the fleet stag, the light-footed deer / is joyous and comes down from its height / leaping into the deep grass.

 Die Bächlein rauschen in dem Sand